Optimal covariance matrix estimation for high-dimensional noise in high-frequency data: Methodology

-The first part of Assumption \ref{as:space} is a standard setting for studying high-frequency data.
+The setting with Assumption \ref{as:space} is broad and general.
+The first part is a standard setting for studying high-frequency data.
 The second part requires enough number of pairwise synchronous observations.
 This is a reasonable practical setting; see also \cite{Aitetal_2010_JASA} for a pairwise approach for estimating the realized covariance matrix for $(\bX_t)_{t\in[0,T]}$.
 Based on part (ii) of Assumption \ref{as:space}, we write